Last Updated on: by

 - However, also present are an operator site (Olac) between the promoter and the structural genes, and a lacI gene that codes for the lac repressor protein.

-- The lacI gene has its own promoter (PlacI) that binds RNA polymerase and leads to transcription of lac repressor mRNA and hence production of lac repressor protein monomers.
+- The lacI gene has its own promoter (PlacI) that binds RNA polymerase and leads to transcription of lac repressor mRNA and hence the production of lac repressor protein monomers.

 - Four identical repressor monomers come together to form the active tetramer which can bind tightly to the lac operator site, Olac.

-Inducers and the Induction of Lac Operon
+Inducers and the Induction of Lac operon

 - Normally, E. coli cells make very little of any of these three proteins but when lactose is available it, causes a large and coordinated increase in the amount of each enzyme.